petstoreAPIs/PetStore-API-Documentation/README.md

 ### Testing Swagger PetStore API
 To test the various endpoints mentioned in the release notes, go to [Swagger Petstore API](https://petstore.swagger.io/).
-To test the endpoints, use the api key special-key to test the authorization filters.
+To test the endpoints, use the api key `special-key` to test the authorization filters.
+### Authorization
+Your application must obtain user authorization before it can execute an endpoint call.
+PetStore API uses OAuth 2.0 Implicit Grant to obtain a user's consent to perform an API request on user's behalf.
+The Authorization URL is https://petstore.swagger.io/oauth/authorize.
 #### Scopes
 Scopes grant access to data on an application on behalf of the end user.
 Each endpoint might declare one or more scopes.